DoctorKhan/Works/Resilient-Network-Plan.md

 **Section 4: Adaptive Governance & Community Cohesion**

-TerraFlow’s governance model and community fabric are central to its ability to adapt and thrive.
+Resonant Earth’s governance model and community fabric are central to its ability to adapt and thrive.

 4.1.  **Evolving DAO Framework:**
     * **Clear Processes:** Transparent mechanisms for proposals, debate, voting (token-weighted and potentially reputation-based elements).